Python tkinter OptionMenu

 Using dictionary for OptionMenu

-We have seen HTML drop down list box were the option attribute is collected but different value is shown to the visitor.
-So far we have used one single element list only to populate the OptionMenu here.
+We have seen HTML drop down list box where the option attribute is collected but different value is shown to the visitor.
+So far we have used a single-element list to populate the OptionMenu here.
 Now we will use key value pairs or dictionary as options for the OptionMenu.
 Here is one sample dictionary from Category table where we have cat_id and category value as dictionary key , value pair.

 import tkinter as tk